Science and Sourdough

 Acccording to Dr. Google, there are 82,900,000 entries for sourdough on the internet.
 Here’s my contribution to that impressive list.

 Making sourdough bread can be very satisfying.
-Even while you are falling asleep the night before you make the bread, with your levain ripening, you’re thinking, those little yeasts and lactobacilli are working away down there and in the morning we’ll all get together and make a really satisfying loaf of bread.
-I’ve done a little research, which I will describe; but for the definitive treatise buy a copy of Nathan Myhrvold’s epic series ‘Modernist Bread’.
+Even while you are falling asleep the night before you make the bread, with your levain ripening in the kitchen, you’re thinking, those little yeasts and lactobacilli are working away down there and in the morning we’ll all get together and make a really satisfying loaf of bread.
+I’ve done a little research, which I will describe; but for the definitive treatise you can buy a copy of Nathan Myhrvold’s epic series ‘Modernist Bread’.
 It’s 2,642 pages of deep study and gorgeous photography about bread, and sourdough enjoys a goodly share of that space.

 Basics